This site contains no information about the edibility or toxicity of mushrooms.

 Hebeloma mesophaeum, also known as Veiled Poisonpie, is a smallish agaric that has a convex to broadly umbonate grey-brown cap with a pale margin and pale brown stem.
 It grows solitary or in small groups on soil, mostly with conifers in late summer to autumn.

-dry, or slightly greasy, gray-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
+dry, or slightly greasy, grey-brown, darker chocolate-brown toward center with pallid whitish margin decorated with fibrous velar remnants when young.
 Gills notched, medium spaced and pale brown coloured.
 Spores brownish, firm and stuffed.
 Stem